Burning Bikinis – Bikinis, Society, Women

 Activities

-The first phase will consist of extensive research on the period in question, whilst consulting with key actors to comment on the historical events and their meaning from a gender perspective.
-This research will be complemented by filmed interviews on memories of that period and commentaries on Malta’s brand of feminism.
+The first phase consisted of extensive research on the period in question, whilst consulting with key actors to comment on the historical events and their meaning from a gender perspective.
+This research was complemented by filmed interviews on memories of that period and commentaries on Malta’s brand of feminism.

-During the second phase the interviews and information gathered during the first phase will be edited into a short film that will be shown to the public.
+During the second phase the interviews and information gathered during the first phase were edited into a short film that will be shown to the public.
 Further dissemination will include newspaper articles, podcasts and a public discussion.

 The aim of Burning Bikinis is ultimately for the community to reflect on recent history which remains largely unexplored, to take stock of it and to make it their own.